 Specification G.7/34.
 The design submitted by Hawker was in fact based on the Hart.

-Known as the Hind it would be powered by the Rolls-Royce Kestrel V engine which allowed a top speed of 186 mph, a slight improvement over the Hart, and featured improvements to the aircraft's
+Known as the Hind it would be powered by the Rolls-Royce Kestrel V engine which allowed a top speed of 185 mph and featured improvements to the aircraft's

 field of fire and the tail skid replaced with a tailwheel, amongst other improvements.
 The prototype of Hawker's new aircraft made its maiden flight on the 12th September 1934.